Skip to content

 • Food allergies = immune response to proteins (often beef, dairy, chicken, wheat).

-• Fresh, limited-ingredient diets = better control, fewer additives.
+• Fresh, limited-ingredient diets = better control, fewer additives, cleaner ingredients.

-• Elimination diets (8–12 weeks) are the gold standard.
+• Elimination diets (8–12 weeks) are the gold standard for confirming food allergens.

-• Balanced nutrition matters -- deficiencies alone can cause skin issues.
+• Balanced nutrition matters — nutritional deficiencies alone can cause skin issues.

-A white mixed-breed dog in Hong Kong licking its paw, indicating skin irritation.
+A white mixed-breed dog in Hong Kong licking its paw, indicating food-related skin irritation.

-An immune system mistakes certain proteins as threats, which leads to inflammation and skin irritation.
+The immune system mistakenly identifies certain dietary proteins as threats, triggering chronic inflammation and skin symptoms.

-Signs: Chronic itching, ear infections, redness, hot spots, year-round symptoms.
+Signs: Chronic itching, ear infections, redness, hot spots — symptoms persist year-round.

 🍗 Food Intolerance

-Food-Related Not Caused by Food (but improved by nutrition)
+Food-Related Skin Problems Not Caused by Food (but improved by nutrition)

 Food allergy dermatitis Seborrhea (greasy/flaky skin)

-Nutrient deficiencies (dull coat, brittle hair) Hormonal skin conditions
+Nutrient deficiency skin issues (dull coat, brittle hair) Hormonal skin conditions

 Zinc/copper deficiencies Environmental allergies

-Poor coat from poor diet Parasites (fleas, mites, etc.)
+Poor coat quality from poor diet Parasites (fleas, mites, etc.)

 👉 Even if food isn't the root cause, nutrition supports the skin barrier, healing, and immunity.

-Not all skin issues are allergies—sometimes, it’s missing nutrients.
+Not all skin issues are allergies — sometimes, it's simply missing nutrients.

 Nutrient Missing What It Does What You'll Notice